-A modern 4-star hotel with impressive panoramic fjord views.
-Restaurant, bar, sauna and WiFi (free).
-95 rooms with hairdryer, mini-bar, tea/coffee making facilities and satellite TV.
+A modern 4-star hotel in the centre of Oslo, close to Karl Johans Gate shopping street.
+Café, bar, gym and WiFi (free).
+168 rooms with hairdryer, safe, mini-bar, tea/coffee making facilities and satellite TV.

 The 459 ft.
 MV Ocean Atlantic is the perfect vessel for expedition cruising, with an international ice class rating of 1B.
 The shallow draft allows for extended voyages into isolated fjords and bays, creating exciting adventures for the intrepid traveller.
 Renovated in 2016 and with a crew of 140, accommodation is for 214 passengers (198 in Antarctica).
 With five decks and two lifts, facilities include elegant public areas, a restaurant, panoramic lounge, library, observation deck, lecture theatre, sauna, pool and gym.
 Cabins have twin or double beds, hairdryer, safe and TV.

 Cat.
 E Inside (215 sq. ft.) – Deck 5

 Cat.
 G Outside Single with porthole (97 sq. ft.) – Deck 4

 Cat.
 D Outside (113 sq. ft.) with porthole – Deck 4

 Cat.
 C Outside (129 sq. ft.) with window – Deck 5